psyntium/Example-Content-Repository/README.md

 #### 2. Update your LibraryID in owners field from catalog.json file

-Don't have an LibraryID?
+Don't have an library?
 Register here: https://developer.ibm.com/edge/caas

 #### 3. Connect EdgeCaaS to your repository